dwyl/learn-api-design/README.md

 # Why? 🤷‍♀️

-Having a *great* API will make or break your project/product.
+Having a *great* API will make or break your project/product. <br />
 We expect a **_significant_ percentage** of the **`people`** using our `App` to access the `API`